-to the initial challenge and goals, then trace through the sential part of this process.
+In order to reflect deeply, you must go back to the initial challenge and goals, then trace through the process.
+The GC focus and ATL will be an essential part of this process.

-ons about your GC and ATL compared to the beginning outline .
-It is helpful to place the process and project in context and to ir community in the future.
+You should be able to come to new conclusions about your GC and ATL compared to the beginning outline of the project given at the start of the essay.
+It is helpful to place the process and project in context and to discuss the impact it will have on you or your community in the future.